panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 The environment variables, including `process.env`, are accessible to scripts running in the CLI.

 `process.env`, however, is not available in a browser environment.
-The browser doesn't define `process.env`.

 Fortunately, *exposing* environment variables to the browser runtime can be done using bundlers.
 Let's take a look at how it's done using Vite and webpack.